Domestic Abuse in Dorset

 A message from Lesley Spain – Principal Learning Manager, Skills & Learning

-“During this extraordinary time, Skills & Learning are acutely aware of the challenging and difficult situations that people experiencing domestic abuse can find themselves in.
+“During the extraordinary times we have gone through and our recovery from these, Skills & Learning are acutely aware of the challenging and difficult situations that people experiencing domestic abuse can find themselves in.

 Please remember you are not alone and support is only a ‘click’ or a phone call away.”